-It has been known as early as the 14th century that the harmonic series diverges, but a rigorous proof of it is usually attributed to Jakob Bernoulli, who also mentioned another proof by his younger brother Johann, which however is not entirely satisfactory.
+It has been known as early as the 14th century that the harmonic series diverges, but a rigorous proof of it is usually attributed to Jakob Bernoulli, who also mentioned another proof by his younger brother Johann, which, however, is not entirely satisfactory.
 At any rate, Euler, in defining his constant and showing it to be finite, puts in evidence not only the divergence of the harmonic series, but also its logarithmic rate of divergence.
-Beyond this, using his general summation formula (mentioned in Selectio 1), he computes γ to 15 correct decimal places, and to equally many decimals the sum of the first million terms of the harmonic series!
-Since later (in 1790) Lorenzo Mascheroni also considered Euler's constant and computed it to 32 decimal places (of which, curiously, the 19th, 20th, and 21st are incorrect), the name "Euler-Mascheroni constant" for γ is also found in the literature.
+Beyond this, using his general summation formula (mentioned in Selectio 1), he computes γ to 16 correct decimal places (cf. Gautschi [13, §5.2]), and to equally many decimals the sum of the first million terms of the harmonic series!
+Since later (in 1790) Lorenzo Mascheroni also considered Euler's constant, gave it the name γ , and computed it to 32 decimal places (of which, curiously, the 19th, 20th, and 21st are incorrect), the term "Euler-Mascheroni constant" is also in use.
 As of today, it appears that γ has been computed to 108 million decimal places, compared to over 2×10^{11} decimals for π and 50.1 billion for e.